Money I have invested (financial services and advice)

 If there is evidence that a financial services provider has acted illegally, we may consider taking action.
 See Report misconduct to ASIC.

 Frozen funds are registered managed investment schemes that have suspended investors’ rights to redeem their investments (get their money back).
-For more information, see Your investments: Frozen funds and hardship payments (INFO 159).
+For more information, see Your investments: Frozen funds and hardship payments (INFO 159 - Note: INFO 159 was withdrawn in August 2020).

 Watch our video on Your investments: Frozen funds and hardship payments.